MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-fx.md

 Power Fx is expressed in human-friendly text.
 It's a low-code language that makers can work with directly in an Excel-like formula bar.
 The "low" in low-code is due to the concise and simple nature of the language, making common programming tasks easy for both makers and developers.

+> [!NOTE]
+> You may find the syntax for authoring Power Fx formula to be a bit different than what you may be used to in Power Apps or Power Automate.
+To initiate a Power Fx expression, it needs to begin with an '=' (equal sign) similar to the experience in Excel.
+For more information, see [Important considerations](#important-considerations).

 Power Fx enables the full spectrum of development from no-code makers without any programming knowledge to pro-code for professional developers.
 It enables diverse teams to collaborate and save time and effort.

 > [!IMPORTANT]
 > - This is a preview feature.
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]
-> - To initiate a Power Fx expression, it needs to begin with an '=' (equal sign) similar to the experience in Excel.
-For more information, see [Important considerations](#important-considerations).
 > - The feature is available with Power Pages version [9.6.5.x](/power-platform/released-versions/portals/pagesversion965x).

 ## Use Power Fx in Power Pages